 Here's a few things to consider before heading to the shops, to prevent a bacon dilemma.

 More of us are buying free range pork.
 Well perhaps, intend to.
 See, there's an antiquated label "bred free range".
-This means the mother pig is free to range, yet after weaning, her piglets are housed in shelters; this is where the pork you eat comes from.
-Fine, but the word "bred" is often conveniently dropped at retail.
+This means the mother pig is free to range, yet after weaning, her piglets are housed intensively in shelters; this is where the pork you eat comes from.
+Fine, but the word "bred" is conveniently dropped at retail.

 And while we're vigilant with fresh pork, over 75 per cent of smallgoods sold in Australia are imported from intensive farms.
 There's the risk of superbugs with routine antibiotics and cancer with overconsumption, so repeat after me, "bacon is for special occasions".
 Buy the good stuff and you won’t go back.